MICHAEL MACGARRY

 ARS 11, Kiasma Museum of Contemporary Art Helsinki, Finland

-2010 Ampersand, Damiler Art Collection, Berlin, Germany
+2010 Ampersand, Daimler Art Collection, Berlin, Germany

 Life Less Ordinary: Performance and display in South African art, Ffotogallery, Cardiff, UK